markopuch/tesis/README.md

 ## BEACH CLEANER ROBOT

-To run the beach cleaner robot with all the included sensors, use the following command on your Raspberry Pi or Jetson:
+To run the beach cleaner robot with all the included sensors, use the following command on your Raspberry Pi:

 ```
 roslaunch launch_rosserial beach_robot_bringup.launch